Junaid Memon

-Junaid Memon (born Zunaid Memon) is an Indian film producer and director.
+Junaid Memon (also spelled Zunaid Memon) is an Indian film producer and director.
 He is the founder of Nomad Films Ltd., which produces feature films, commercials, and documentaries.
 He founded the non-profits ARDEA Foundation and Green TV India, to promote sustainable agriculture among Indian farmers.

 Career

 In 1997, Memon founded Nomad Films Ltd., a Mumbai-based production company.
 He worked on producing, scripting, and directing several projects, including the feature film The Film (2005) and Marathi productions like "Anolkhi Hey Ghar Maze" (2009) and "Upside Down (2012).
-Memon also produced the Tamil feature "Naan Aval Adhu" and the Punjabi film "Yaar Mera Rab Warga."

 In 2013 he founded the ARDEA Foundation, a nonprofit organization.
-Working in collaboration with Green TV India, the foundation works to promote sustainable agricultural practices in India, to contributed to rural development.

 In 2014 he established Green TV India, a private agricultural and rural knowledge bank.
 The group works to disseminate agricultural information to benefit rural communities.